[…] For more Christmas destinations visit Quebec City at Christmas- The Ultimate Planning Guide […]

 We tend to eat an early dinner on Christmas Eve and make finger foods at our house or hotel, but there are options to eat later.

-Most hotel restaurants are open on Christmas Eve and Christmas but you will need reservations in advance.
-We have enjoyed Christmas Day dinner at Au Anciens Canadiens, The Chateau Frontenac, and Le Continental.
-All of these are fine dining and pricey choices, but it is really fun on Christmas Day.
+Most hotel restaurants are open on Christmas Eve and Christmas, but you will need reservations in advance.
+We enjoyed Christmas Day dinner at Au Anciens Canadiens, The Chateau Frontenac, and Le Continental.
+These are fine dining and pricey choices, but it is really fun on Christmas Day.

 The Best Hotels for Christmas in Quebec City